ws-garcia/VBA-CSV-interface/README.md

 ## Introductory words

-VBA CSV interface is a class module developed to accomplish the data exchange task between VBA arrays and CSV files at high speed.
+VBA CSV interface is a class module developed to accomplish the data exchange task between VBA arrays and CSV/TSV files at high speed.
 Projects from [@sdkn104](https://github.com/sdkn104/VBA-CSV) and [@Senipah](https://github.com/Senipah/VBA-Better-Array), both on Github, were used for comparative performance purposes.

 ## Advantages
 * Writes and reads files at high speed.